ICIJ/datashare/README.md

 To access web GUI, go in your documents folder and launch `path/to/datashare.sh -w` then connect datashare on http://localhost:8080

 If you want to avoid synchronization of NLP models (offline use) then do `export DS_JAVA_OPTS="-DDS_SYNC_NLP_MODELS=false"` before launching the `datashare.sh` script.

+### Using only Named Entity Recognition

+You can use the datashare docker container only for HTTP exposed name finding API.

+Just run :

+    docker run -ti -p 8080:8080 -v /path/to/dist/:/home/datashare/dist icij/datashare:0.10 -m NER -w

+A bit of explanation :
+- `-w` tells datashare to run the webserver.
+It is launched on 8080 that's why the port is mapped for docker
+- `-m NER` runs datashare without index at all on a stateless mode
+- `-v /path/to/dist:/home/datashare/dist` maps the directory where the NLP models will be read (and downloaded if they don't exist)

+Then query with curl the server with :

+    curl -i localhost:8080/ner/findNames/CORENLP --data-binary @path/to/a/file.txt

+The last path part (CORENLP) is the framework.
+You can choose it among CORENLP, GATENLP, IXAPIPE, MITIE or OPENNLP.

 ### **Extract Text from Files**